CocoTheOwner/CocoTheOwner.github.io/GPL3.md

 # This is an attachement of the GNU GPL v3 License.
-*This repository is under LGPL v3, found [here](./LICENSE.md), this is mentioned and adapted in that license.*
+*This repository is under LGPL v3, found [here](./LICENSE.md), this license is mentioned and adapted in that license.*

 # License